Small Business Resources

 The San Jacinto College Small Business Development Center has office space at The Commerce Center (home of the Pearland Chamber of Commerce).

 The City of Pearland works to support small businesses as they venture into the development process.
 Whether you are a small business owner looking to relocate to Pearland; to build, renovate, or expand a space for your current business; or interested in starting a new business, we encourage you to take advantage of the provided resources to navigate this process.
 Please visit the City’s Development Services page for more information and helpful links in codes, fees, jurisdictions, and other development resources.

-If you need guidance on the overall development process or are not sure where to begin, contact the Community Development department at 281.652.1638.
-In addition, you can visit the department, located in the City Hall annex at 3519 Liberty Drive, Pearland, Texas 77581.
+If you need guidance on the overall development process or are not sure where to begin, contact the City’s Development Services Manager at 281.652.1742.
+In addition, you can visit the Community Development department, located in the City Hall annex at 3519 Liberty Drive, Pearland, Texas 77581.

 Workforce Solutions – Pearland

 Workforce Solutions, an affiliate of the Gulf Coast Workforce Board, assists employers with understanding the local labor market and attracting and retaining talent.
 With an in-depth understanding of the local labor pool and regional opportunities, Workforce Solutions can provide the resources, intelligence and tools you need to navigate the local market and build your workforce.
 Services provided include recruiting, screening, testing and training for potential hires., along with industry specific guidance, HR consulting and training opportunities.

 Contact information for the Pearland office is below:

 U.S. Small Business Administration – Houston District Office

 The Houston office of the Small Business Administration provides resources to plan, launch, manage and grow your business.
 Their website contains a variety of resources including a 10-step guide to starting your business.

 University of Houston Procurement Technical Assistance Center (UH PTAC)